Blog · Review Essay · Last reviewed June 24, 2026

 The Society of Mind and the Agency Inside Intelligence

 Marvin Minsky's The Society of Mind is a strange classic for the age of AI agents.
-Its central move is to stop treating intelligence as a single inner commander and start treating it as an ecology of small processes whose conflicts, coalitions, memories, and shortcuts produce the thing we call mind.
+Its central move is to stop treating intelligence as a single inner commander and start treating it as an ecology of small processes whose conflicts, coalitions, memories, shortcuts, and permissions produce the thing we call mind.
+Its AI-era value is not that today's systems are conscious.
+It is that fluent behavior can be assembled from parts whose jurisdictions, failures, and incentives matter.

 The Book